kyudongkim/genesis-doc/source/user_guide/getting_started/hello_genesis.md

 :::{note}
 **Kernel compilation and caching**

-Due to the nature of JIT, each time you create a scene with a new configuration (i.e. different robot types, different number of objects, etc.), genesis needs to re-compile the GPU kernels on the fly.
-Genesis supports auto-caching of compiled kernels, so after the first run (as long as it exits normally or is killed via `ctrl + c`, **not** `ctrl + \`), if the scene configuration stays the same, we will load from cached kernels from previous runs to speed up the scene creation process.
+Due to the nature of JIT, each time you create a scene with a new configuration (i.e. different robot types, different number of objects, etc. that involves size change of the internal data structure), genesis needs to re-compile the GPU kernels on the fly.
+Genesis supports auto-caching of compiled kernels: after the first run (as long as it exits normally or is killed via `ctrl + c`, **not** `ctrl + \`), if the scene configuration stays the same, we will load from cached kernels from previous runs to speed up the scene creation process.

 We are actively working on optimizing this compilation step by adding techniques like parallel compilation and faster kernel serialization, so we expect to greatly speed up the speed of this step in future releases.
 :::